gabors-data-analysis/da-coding-rstats/lecture13-feature-engineering/README.md

   - convert an integer-valued variable to an ordered factor variable
   - `cut`, `cut_numbers` and others to convert a continuous variable into an ordered factor variable
 - Create dummy variables from a factor variable with `fastDummies` package
+- Extra: introduction to principal component analysis with `prcomp()`
 - Imputing values
   - replacing with mean or median
   - using outside knowledge (or other variables)